freeCodeCamp/guide/pages/docs/certificates-guide/appending-variables-to-strings/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Appending Variables to Strings"
+title: "Appending Variables to Strings"
+parent: "certificates-guide"
 ---

 Just as we can build a string over multiple lines out of string literals, we can also append variables to a string using the plus equals `+=` operator.